- EXPLORE OUR PARKS

 In April 2009 the Recreation and Park Commission approved a Memorandum of Understanding between Recreation and Park Department (RPD) and NPC, acting on behalf of the Friends of Dolores Park Playground, which establishes the framework for the joint planning, funding and construction of the playground at Mission Dolores Park.
 The general terms of the agreement include contributions of bond and other City funding by RPD, and a gift of services/materials/funds from FDPP.
 In recognition of the girt, the renovated playground will be renamed the "Helen Diller Playground".

-The scope of this project includes: demolition of the existing children's play area and adjacent asphalt picnic area; construction of a new, highly customized children's play area; a new access driveway and accessible parking space; and a new storm water collection system, irrigation and lighting within the play area.
+The scope of this project included demolition of the existing children's play area and adjacent asphalt picnic area; construction of a new, highly customized children's play area; a new access driveway and accessible parking space; and a new storm water collection system, irrigation and lighting within the play area.
 Three community meetings were held to present the project plan and collect feedback from park stakeholders [April 4, 2008, June 26, 2008, and May 14, 2009].
 The Recreation and Park Commission approved the conceptual plan for the project in June 2009.

 Super Slide: An exciting 45 foot long slide is the literal "high point" of the playground as it provides an elevation change of nearly thirty feet.
-The Super Slide is nestled into the hillside amid boulders, trees and dense vegetation and will provide a wild ride for anyone that climbs up to its entrance.
+The Super Slide is nestled into the hillside amid boulders, trees and dense vegetation and provides a wild ride for anyone that climbs up to its entrance.
 The slide may be accessed via the accessible walkway that leads to the stone stairs or one can climb up the hillside on the rubber surfacing area that is provided surrounding a field of boulders.

 It is the intent of the designers to create an environment that would provide the infrastructure to support the development of a young child.
 The Pre-school play area which is nestled into the hillside is reflective of the multi-layers of play that are supported in the larger play environment while creating a safe haven for the younger children to grow and develop without unnecessary risk.
 The pre-school area is separated from the larger area by a wide concrete walkway.
 The two stone spiral staircases enable easy access from the lower tier to the upper tier of the playground.
 A much smaller version of the "hillside" slide is one of the many exciting play features that are the focal point of the play environment.